USFWS Wind Power Siting Guidelines

 Great Plains Wind Energy Habitat Conservation Plan website

 Cooperative Whooping Crane Tracking Project

-The whooping crane tracking project relies on landowners, volunteers, and biologists throughout the central flyway that report whooper sitings to the Service during the spring and winter migrations.
-The Service records the sitings and has compiled up to 34 years of data.
+The whooping crane tracking project relies on landowners, volunteers, and biologists throughout the central flyway that report whooper sitings to the Service during the spring and fall migrations.
+The Service records the sitings and has compiled up to 40 years of fall migration data.
 This data benefits both scientists and project proponents.
 For example, this data will be used to help wind companies determine where wind development should occur to minimize impacts to migrating whooping cranes.

 Confirmed Whooping Crane Sightings.